Immonkei/Employees_EMS/README.md

     ```

 c.  **Create Tables:**
-    Switch to the newly created database and execute the table creation SQL statements for `Departments`, `Employees`, and `Payroll`.
+    Switch to the newly created database and then execute the table creation SQL statements provided below.

     ```sql
     USE EmployeeManagementDB;